RedPRL/cooltt/doc/ic-design.md

      `Driver.ml`. right now, when decls get elaborated they are added as globals along with their type; i don't see why you wouldn't want to do that recursively into includes as well.

+	 in the language of the judgements below, no, it's all just cache entries.

 1. Re: the diamond problem, do we need to make sure that all references to an imported identifier are judgmentally equal?